Eats & Drinks

 BOURBON

 Northern Kentucky is the official Gateway to Bourbon Country thanks to a distilling renaissance in the region.
 Kentucky Bourbon is one of the Commonwealth’s most historic and treasured industries.
 It’s distilled and enjoyed throughout the region, like at New Riff Distilling, a family-owned distillery that released its first round of bourbons in 2018.
 Ready for more?
 The official Kentucky Bourbon Trail just 90 minutes south.
+Make sure to visit Augusta Distillery they were voted best bourbon in 2023.

 New Riff Distilling in Kentucky is a great local place for Cincinnati drinks